Aminah-Aliu/CodePath-IOS102-Pre-work-2024/README.md

 ## Optional Features

-- [] 1.
-User can tap a button to change the color of the background view
+- [x] 1.
+User can tap a button to change the color of the background view (I implemented Dark Mode, available with usage of iOS 13 or higher)
-- [] 2.
+- [x] 2.
 User can select on additional buttons that provide more info about the user.
-Example: more textfields, a different alert box, etc.
+Example: more textfields, a different alert box, etc. (I allow users to input their age)
-- [] 3.
-Any stylistic changes that are not default options (Comment this here)
+- [x] 3.
+Any stylistic changes that are not default options (I changed the default font to Times New Roman)